bzoulko/module1_challenge/README.md

             a.
 Added nav to css with display flex.
             b.
 Added main to css with display flex and wrapping.
             c.
 Added target to hyperlink sections to force them to open in a new window when clicked.
+        4. Updated CSS with comments to assist future programming changes.
+        5. Updated HTML with comments to assist future programming changes.